BigNoid/script.skinshortcuts/README.txt

 script.skinshortcuts was written with the intention of making user customizable shortcuts on the home page easier for skinners.

-What's New for Skinners (development version 0.4.3)
+What's New for Skinners (version 0.4.4 - current Repo release)
 -----------------------

  - Just Select method - option to show a 'None' option, which will reset all skin labels passed in.
 See "Advanced Usage.txt", section "Just Select Shortcuts"